kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay-with-pod-resource-exposure/README.md

 **Mitigation:** Operators should configure `scale-delay-time` based on the worst-case preparation time required by their latency-sensitive workloads.
 Workloads should be designed to handle premature CPU removal gracefully (e.g., by quickly migrating tasks to remaining CPUs or tolerating brief performance degradation).
 The `assigned.cpuset` field in the Downward API provides early notification of the upcoming change, giving workloads the maximum possible preparation time.

+**Security Considerations:** Exposing `assigned.cpuset` via Downward API does not introduce new security risks.
+The same CPU assignment information is already accessible to applications from inside the container via `/proc/self/cgroup` controllers and from the node level.
+The `assigned.cpuset` field only exposes CPU IDs (e.g., `0-3,7,12-15`), not NUMA topology information.
+This KEP simply exposes the assigned CPUset in advance (during the scale-down delay window) without creating new data recipients or adding new security risks.

 ## Design Details

 <!--